hackoregon/civic/packages/component-library/stories/checkbox.notes.md

 # Checkbox Component

+The CIVIC platform checkbox component is built from Material UI's checkbox.
+It is customized to meet the needs of the CIVIC platform.

 ## Standard

 The Standard story shows the standard usage of the Checkbox for the CIVIC platform.
 Checkbox includes standard styling.